-During festive season, some hotels may apply surcharges.
+During the festive season, some hotels may apply surcharges.

 All rates and discounts are set by the government of Bhutan as follows:

-- There are discounts for visits in duration of more than 10 days.
-The discount is 10% per day per person for visits of 11 to 20 days.
-The discount is not applied to the first 10 days but is applied to days 11 through 20.
+- There are discounts for visits in more than ten days.
+The discount is 10% per day per person for stays of 11 to 20 days.
+The discount is not applied to the first ten days but is applied to days 11 through 20.
 The discount is 20% per day per person for visits of more than 20 days.
-The discount is applied to day 21 and onward.
+The discount is applied from day 21 and onward.

-- There will be no charge for children aged 5 and younger.
+- There will be no charge for children aged five and younger.

 - Children between the ages of 6 and 12 will be given a 50% discount when accompanied by an adult/guardian.